gabriel-inf/oscars/auto-testing/README.txt

 Creating new tests:

 There are example tests for both unit style tests and tests that will process an entire topology file.
-Tests take parameters corresponding to XML elements in the topology file, or the parameters can be read from a topology file.

 To create a new test copy SimpleTest.pm and set your parameters as needed.

-Questions:
-Please direct questions/comments to http://code.google.com/p/oscars-idc/wiki/OSCARS_v6_Testing.